apache/solr-site/content/pages/operator/articles/explore-v030-gke.md

 First, let’s get started with a self-signed certificate.
 You’ll need to create a self-signed issuer (cert-manager CRD), certificate (cert-manager CRD), and a secret holding a keystore password.
+Save the following yaml to a file, and apply it via `kubectl apply -f`.

 ```
 ---